-- To study the nature of workload in science as dimension of psychological stress among science students. - To study the difference between male and female science students on workload in science as dimension of psychological stress.

-- To study the difference between rural and urban science students on workload in science as dimension of psychological stress. - To study the difference among science students of different types of institutions on workload in science as dimension of psychological stress.
+- 1. To study the nature of Science Teachers as dimension of psychological stress among science students. - To study the difference between male and female science students on Science Teachers as dimension of psychological stress. - To study the difference between rural and urban science students on Science Teachers as dimension of psychological stress. - To study the difference among science students of different types of institutions on Science Teachers as dimension of psychological stress.

-Research Methodology
+Research Methodology Method

-Method